Yotsapat03/GatherGo_V1/README.md

 * Do NOT commit `backend/.env`
 * Do NOT commit `backend/uploads`
-* Do NOT upload real production data
+* Do NOT use real production data

 ---

-## 📌 Final Note
+## 📌 Notes

-This project focuses on demonstrating a **real working system with backend + database integration**, suitable for academic evaluation, demo presentation, and system validation.
+This project demonstrates a **working backend + database system** with a Flutter frontend, suitable for:

+* Local demo
+* System testing
+* Academic evaluation

 ---